 But I’ll tell you what, that squeaking/squealing sound really gets to you after hours and hours of it constantly while driving in the rain.
 I can’t even tell you how gratifying it was at the end of the trip when the owner of the van drove us to the airport, and he totally lost it after just 10 minutes of squeaking!

-It’s just things like that where you can end up loosing your cool and ruining full days of vacation.
+It’s just things like that where you can end up losing your cool and ruining full days of vacation.
 So every time we felt ourselves drifting that direction, we just focused on how amazing everything else was, and whatever was going wrong didn’t seem like such a big deal anymore!